 Interested in streaming vs cable statistics?
 This one’s for you.

 As you can see, the proverbial “Netflix and chill” is as hip as ever.
 While the company began as a DVD rental service similar to Blockbuster, it quickly transitioned to online streaming.

 The introduction of Netflix Originals – new shows like House of Cards and Orange Is the New Black – further boosted its popularity.
-Only a quarter of American adults have never subscribed.

 8. In 2016, United States cable and pay TV providers generated an estimated $52 million from advertising and program revenue.

 They added a further $26.2 million from air time revenue.
 A lot of this comes from ads aired during sports events, such as the Superbowl and the US Open tennis tournament.

 Before we head to the other side of the pond and see how Europe is doing, let’s examine a few more stats from the US.

 9. In 2016, cable industry subscriptions in the US were worth $81 billion.